Traditional Maltese architecture with blue balconies representing properties eligible under the global residence programme.

 ● Limited Residency Rights

-While the GRP provides long-term residence, it does not grant the same rights as full Maltese citizenship.
-For instance, GRP holders cannot engage in activities such as voting in national elections or holding public office.
-This limitation might be a drawback for those seeking full integration into the local political landscape.
+Though the GRP allows long-term residency, it does not have the same rights as Maltese citizenship.
+For example, GRP persons are not allowed to participate in activities like voting in elections or taking public office.
+This restriction could be disadvantageous to individuals who desire full integration into the political landscape of the country.

 ● Property Market Competition